 Return Values: Upon successful completion, a value of 0 is returned.
-If the wlm_create_class subroutine is unsuccessful, a non 0 value is returned.
+If the wlm create class routine is unsuccessful, a non 0 value is returned.

-Error Codes: For a list of the possible error codes returned by the WLM API functions, see the description of the header file, sys/wlm.h, in Appendix A.1 on page 217.
+Error Codes: For a list of the possible error codes returned by the WLM API functions, see Section A.2, "WLM API functions error codes" on page 268.